cladam/cladam.github.io/_posts/2025-11-23-task-paralysis.md

 Even before you start working, you’re already mentally negotiating, switching contexts, and feeling guilty about everything you’re not doing.

-That mental juggling is not productivity.
-It’s cognitive friction, and it’s exhausting.
+That mental juggling is cognitive friction, and it’s exhausting.

 ### A Different Approach: The Context Filter